etalab/de-quality-processing/README.md

 ## CSV Dective Analysis
 File : 3_csv_detective_analysis

-Once documents are stored locally, this script runs every new document into csvdetective to extract metadata.
+Once documents are stored locally, this script download and runs every new resources into csvdetective to extract metadata.

 ```
 python 3_csv_detective_analysis.py